Engineer-mostafa/ONpharma/README.md

-To Run App Install
+To Run The Code, Install
 ----------------------------
     NodeJS

-Then Write In Terminal
+Then, In Terminal Write
 ----------------------------
     npm i

-Then Replace Script Object In The Package.json File With This Object
+Then, Replace Script Object In The Package.json File With This Object
 -------------------------------------------------------------------------
     "scripts": {
         "test": "echo \"Error: no test specified\" && exit 1",